oracle-quickstart/oci-rsa-ansible-wazuh/wazuh-cluster/README.md

-Roles: Wazuh-Cluster
+ROLE: WAZUH-CLUSTER
 =========

-Installs the Wazuh master and Wazuh worker on the cluster nodes which is used for security monitoring, threat detection, integrity monitoring, and more.
+Installs the Wazuh Manager and Wazuh Worker on the cluster nodes which is used for security monitoring, threat detection, integrity monitoring, and more.